BGDlab/annotation-helper-tools/README.md

 2 - No Pathology: the report contains an utter lack of pathology in the brain and the impression is "unremarkable"

-Keywords (updated 2022-06-13):
-- Special Cases:
-  - Chiari malformation: is it small enough that there is no measurement, if it’s borderline, or if the brain is otherwise remarkable, the scan can be marked as no pathology.
-If there’s multiple things going on in addition to the Chiari malformation or the malformation has a measurement associated with it, it’s more likely a scan containing pathology
-  - Outside Scan: Go ahead and mark those reports ("This is an outside scan") as 0.
-Chances are we wouldn’t be able to get those scans since they didn’t actually happen at CHOP and there’s no way to confirm what’s going on in them
-  - Otherwise unremarkable: check for other keywords in the

-- Gross Pathology Keywords (Rating 0):
-  - chemo
-  - craniectomy
-  - craniotomy
-  - shunt
-  - postop/post op/post-op/post surg/surgical cavity/surgical site/resection
-  - glioblastoma
-  - glioma
-  - astrocytoma
-  - Most -omas, otomy, and -ectomy

-- Mild Pathology Keywords (Rating 1):
-  - orthodontic hardware
-  - motion/patient motion/patient movement/motion degrad/degraded by motion
-  - patient motion/motion artifact
-  - virchow-robin
-  - pineal cyst
-  - pars intermedia cyst
-  - enlarged ventricles
-  - prominent CSF
-  - "slight enlargment"
-  - "mild"

-- No Pathology Keywords (Rating 2):
-  - Unremarkable brain/scan/MRI

-- Not relevant to pathology grades:
-  - opacification of the sinus cavities

 ## Reliability Ratings

 When you finish the self evaluation and understand any mismatches between your ratings and the "ground truth" ratings, you will open the final spreadsheet (reliability ratings) using the .ipynb.
 NOTE: do not open this file in Excel, Sheets, or Numbers - this spreadsheet is used for measuring reliability between raters and must be saved in an unaltered .csv file.
 (Excel/Sheets/Numbers have a tendency to impose formatting on data that is then saved in its modified form.
 Example: a numeric session id 123456789 could be forced into scientific notation and saved as 1.23E8, which is bad for our purposes.)